djpardis/djpardis.github.io/_posts/2025-01-15-revisiting-moneyball.md

 Despite conventional wisdom linking salary caps to competitive balance, the data shows MLB's luxury tax system has produced championship diversity equal to hard-cap leagues: 16 different winners each in MLB, NFL, and NHL, with only the NBA lagging at 13 unique champions.
 This challenges the assumption that financial constraints alone determine competitive outcomes.

 However, recent trends suggest MLB's historical parity may be eroding under financial pressure.
-From 2015–2024, eight of ten World Series champions ranked in the top 10 for payroll, with only the 2015 Royals and 2017 Astros winning from outside the top half of spending teams [9](#ref9).
+From 2015–2024, eight of ten World Series champions ranked in the top 10 for payroll, with only the 2015 Royals and 2017 Astros winning from outside the top half of spending teams <a href="#ref9">[9]</a>.
 Meanwhile, in 2024, all six highest-spending teams made the playoffs, while the Dodgers' $327 million payroll advantage over Miami represents the largest spending gap in modern baseball history.

 Despite this, playoff access remains remarkably broad - 28 of 30 MLB teams (93.3%) have made the playoffs since 2015, compared to 28 of 32 NFL teams (87.5%).

 While the NBA currently enjoys unprecedented parity - seven different champions in seven years (2019–2025) - this represents a dramatic shift from its historically dynasty-heavy nature where superstars concentrated championships among elite teams.

-The NFL's "National Parity League" reputation may be an overstatement: just five AFC teams (Broncos, Ravens, Patriots, Steelers, Colts) represented the conference in 13 consecutive Super Bowls, while the Chiefs have reached more Super Bowls in six years than any MLB team has World Series appearances in the 21st century [10](#ref10).
+The NFL's "National Parity League" reputation may be an overstatement: just five AFC teams (Broncos, Ravens, Patriots, Steelers, Colts) represented the conference in 13 consecutive Super Bowls, while the Chiefs have reached more Super Bowls in six years than any MLB team has World Series appearances in the 21st century <a href="#ref10">[10]</a>.

 This suggests that playoff format, season length, and sport-specific factors matter more than financial structures alone.